 - French (Canada)

-The Auto Translation feature is free of charge, so there is really no reason not to switch it on.
+The Auto Translation feature is free of charge, so there is really no reason not to use it.